Cryomundus/hdest-ace-bootleg/README.md

 	- Scopes aren't tiny on WADs that supply their own CONFONT (1) lump.
 	- Fixed an obscure bug where the pistol firing animation would hang when holding down the fire button.
 - Various tweaks:
+	- Rebalanced spiritual armor.
+Reduces damage under 144 by a factor of 4 but does not prevent dying.
+Any damage above that gets completely nullified but you lose a layer and become ethereal for several seconds.
 	- Archviles only need 4 times to be pained in order to die instead of 6.
 	- You can pick stuff up while incapped;
 	- Living actor climbing is less insufferable;